-- addition, ensure that the control has changed from purple to yellow, indicating a positive result.
+- 5. Remove the ProSpore indicator from the glassware and place all indicators (including the control that was left out of the autoclave) in an incubator set to 55°C for 48 hours.
+Cuesta has given us permission to use an incubator in the classroom next-door to the lab for this process.
+Record the date, time, and internal temperature of the incubator when you start the incubation on the QA checklist. - 6.
+When you return to the lab after 2 days, make sure that the test ampules are negative by checking that there has not been a color or turbidity change.
+In addition, ensure that the control has changed from purple to yellow, indicating a positive result.
 As long as the test is negative and the control is positive, record the test as a "Pass" on the QA checklist.
-If either of these indicators are not as described, then rerun the test with two new indicators.
+If either of these indicators are not as described, then rerun the test with new indicators.
 If the problem persists, reach out to Cuesta laboratory staff and record the test as a "Fail" on the QA checklist.
-Record the date, time, and internal temperature of the incubator when you read the indicator results on the checklist as well. - 8.
+Record the date, time, and internal temperature of the incubator when you read the indicator results on the checklist as well. - 7.
 After reading the indicator's results, they must be disposed of properly.
 Negative indicators can be thrown away in the trash but any positive indicators must be autoclaved before disposal to kill off the bacterial growth.